Scotland is the perfect back drop for a romantic break away with the one you love

 Review: “This cottage is absolutely fabulous.
 Hidden away at the bottom of a beautiful garden of the owner’s own cottage, this is an ideal hideaway for a relaxing holiday or break.
 Aberfeldy itself is a lovely little town with enough pubs, restaurants, shops and scenery to enjoy your stay.”
 Malcolm, 2019

-This quirky shepherd’s lodge is the perfect solution for those looking to try their hand at glamping.
-Being set in one room, you can expect a cosy and compact stay but with all the luxuries of home.
-At one end, you have a kitchen complete with electric hob, fridge and microwave, and at the other a generous double bed, sofa and wood burner.
-We are so impressed with the inventive use of space, and the fact there is even a shower room!
-Outside, you can enjoy the decked area and hot tub, the perfect setting for enjoying many sunsets.
+This gorgeous crafted shepherd’s lodge makes for the perfect couple’s retreat, with unmatched views of the surrounding countryside.
+Being set in one room, you can expect a cosy and compact stay but with all the luxuries you’d hope for, including a private wood-fired hot tub outside.
+At one end of the hut, you have a kitchen complete with electric hob, fridge and microwave, and at the other a generous king-sized bed.
+We are so impressed with the inventive use of space, including useful storage space under the raised bed.
+Outside, you can enjoy the enclosed garden and hot tub, the perfect setting for enjoying the area’s dark skies.

 - Stargaze from the cabin in the dark sky area